axambo/beacon/README.md

 ### TEI18

 The `Beacon` SC class is refined for a stereo setup, as a followup of NIME17, but reducing the number of sounds, adding new sounds, and refining the mappings with the Distaff and the buses for applying effects.

+### NIME18

+The `Beacon` SC class has been polished a little bit more, adding more new sounds, and refining even more the mappings with the Distaff and the buses for applying effects.

 Application Start
 ----